IzzySoprano/Renavart/README.md

 ### Issues Faced
 - Wasn't familiar with Git and how to commit at first, but after reaching out to the Slack community, I've come to understand it and how it works.
-- Have trouble understanding how to section content using the Bootstrap Grid System.
+- Have trouble understanding how to section content using the Bootstrap Grid System

 ### Deployment